How to Kill Sessions in Tmux [4 Best Methods]

 TL;DR

-To kill sessions in Tmux, you can try these methods:
+To kill Tmux session, you can follow these steps:

-Read the article below to explore different methods to kill sessions in Tmux.
+Read the article below to explore different methods to kill Tmux session.
 Also, learn about common errors that can occur during the process and advanced practices to kill sessions in Tmux.

 1. Killing Individual Tmux Sessions